Y1fanHE/y1fanhe.github.io/publications/README.md

 - Journal papers are marked with [J] after titles
 - Conference papers are marked with [C] after titles
 - Non-reviewed papers are not marked with anything
+- Corresponding authors are marked with + after names

 ---